Get our FREE IIFYM Weight Loss Starter Guide

 - When browsing through social media, keep in mind that most things are not as they appear.
 These fitness icons are human too.
 Flawed, insecure and definitely not perfect.

-- If you’re still thinking about that donut you ate last week, and not in a reminiscing sort of way, that is NOT health.
+- If you’re still thinking about that donut you ate last week, and not in a reminiscing sort of way, that is NOT healthy.
 You can have a healthy body while still enjoying ‘fun’ foods.
 That’s the beauty of IIFYM!

 - Focus on what your body is capable of, not just how it looks.
 If you’re a competitor, it can be difficult transitioning from lean, prep body into fluffier, offseason body.
 So, rather than focusing on what your body looks like constantly, focus on what it can do.
 Set goals, hit new PRs, and focus on how amazing you feel at a healthy body weight.
 Feeling good in the gym, and feeling good about the food choices you’re making (enjoying a balanced diet and foods you love through IIFYM), is a great way to improve body image.